KastnerRG/Read_the_docs/docs/project2.rst

 Your report should answer the following questions.
 Make it very clear where you are answering each of these questions (e.g., make each question a header or separate section or copy/paste the questions in your report and add your answer or simply put a bold or emphasized **Question X** before your answer).
 Your report will be graded based on your responses.

 * **Question 1:** One important design parameter is the number of rotations.
-Change that number and describe the results.
+Change that number to numbers between 10 and 20 and describe the trends.
 What happens to performance?
 Resource usage?
 Accuracy of the results?
-Why does the accuracy stop improving after so many iterations?
+Why does the accuracy stop improving after some number of iterations?
 Can you precisely state when that occurs?

 * **Question 2:** Another important design parameter is the data type of the variables.
 Is one data type sufficient for every variable or is it better for each variable to have a different type?
 Does the best data type depend on the input data?
 What is the best technique for the designer to determine the data type(s)?